atlarge-research/wta-tools/core/README.md

 This module contains all classes and auxiliary data structures that are common in between all adapters.

 This module consists of:
- - Configuration that the user must specify that is required for the WTA format (authors, descriptions, etc.)
+ - Configuration that the user must specify that is required for the WTA format (authors, descriptions, etc).
  - Model objects (e.g. Resource, Task, Workflow, Workload)
  - Stream Infrastructure for the smart serialization/deserialization of objects to prevent the driver running out of memory.
  - Functionality for serializing into Parquet